 Student Council Code of Conduct

 As leaders and role models for the student body, Student Council officers are held to a higher standard of conduct.
-They must follow all rules, regulations and responsibilities of the school and be models of school spirit.
-They must arrive on time to Student Council meetings and school functions.
+They must follow all rules, regulations, and responsibilities of the school and be models of school spirit.
+They must arrive on time for Student Council meetings and school functions.
 They must be courteous and kind to the school faculty and staff, classmates, and younger students.
 They must model exemplary behavior and attentiveness at all school events.

 Mrs. Arisohn & Mrs. Schultze will be the Student Council Advisors for St. Jude the Apostle School.